 VCAAP provides eligible Vermont households and businesses with a grant to pay for past-due balances for utility bills.
 Residential households and non-residential account holders who have suffered an economic hardship due to loss of income precipitated by COVID-19 may apply for assistance.
 Residential applicants may only apply for a grant for their primary residence.

 Applicants must attest to economic hardship caused by the pandemic among other attestations that are designed to ensure the integrity of the application.

-- You'll need to know the account number, service address and the account holder's name
+- Have a copy of the most recent bill(s) handy because you'll need to know the account number, service address and the account holder's name

-Once you have registered and started an application, IF you lose connection or time out and need to log back in, first be sure to check your email inbox or your junk email for an email that confirms you have registered.
-This email will include your user login (which is different than your email address) and your password.
+Once you have registered and started an application, if you lose connection or time out and later need to finish applying, first be sure to check your email inbox or your junk/spam email folders for an email that confirms you have Registered.
+This email will include your Login User Name (which is your email address with .vtgrants on the end) and your password.

 Funds for this program were made available through the federal CARES Act and the State of Vermont Coronavirus Relief Fund.
 There is limited funding.

 You can call your utility to ask questions; contact your local Vermont Community Action Agency, or contact the Department's Consumer Affairs and Public Information (CAPI) Division at 1-800-622-4496, via email at firstname.lastname@example.org, or through CAPI's online form.